psychbruce/psychbruce.github.io/README.md

 ## Overview

-Dr. Bao’s (包寒吴霜) research focuses on social psychology with a *computational intelligent* approach, using natural language processing and large-scale text analysis as the methodology.
-He also focuses on developing new, broader methods and research tools for psychological science.
+Dr. Bao (包寒吴霜) studies social psychology with a *computational intelligent* approach, using natural language processing as the main methodology.
+He also focuses on developing new methods and research tools for psychological science.

 ---